 The millet pillow works so well against tension and pain because it can be warmed up.
 It should not be put in the oven or microwave for more than ten minutes.
 At the same time, it cools in an unheated state, such as when you sweat a lot at night.
 When traveling, the pillow proves to be comfortable on the go, which can be stowed away in the luggage to save space and quickly conjured up on long journeys or flights.

 And last but not least, a millet pillow gives a lovingly and comfortably made-up bed the final finish, for example, with a beautiful cover.
 For the millet pillow – as for your other pillows – it is recommended that you have several different covers to choose from.
 So you can cover the pillow suitable for all seasons.
 In the warmer summer months, light and cooling fabrics such as silk and satin are particularly ideal for the millet pillow.
 In winter and autumn, terry and beaver covers provide additional cozy warmth.
 A wide range of colors for the different covers for the millet pillow will help you to easily integrate the pillow into the color scheme of your bed.

 What exactly is in a millet pillow?

 Millet, more precisely millet shells, is an ideal pillow filling material

-When it comes to millet pillow fillings, there is some confusion.
-Millet grains are not used in millet cushions, as you will use to cook in your kitchen.
+When it comes to the pillow fillings, there is some confusion.
+Millet grains are not used in millet cushions, as you will use them for cooking in your kitchen.

 Instead, only husks, i.e., the original coating of the cores.